The best hotels in Savaii

 Upolu and Apia are accessible by ferry for a day trip.
 The Salelologa-Mulifanua crossing takes 75 minutes and you can be in Apia center within 2 hours of leaving Manase.
 Good for visa, ATM, or shopping needs not available on Savaii.

-Savaii's best neighborhoods
+Savaii's best hotel regions

 Savaii is roughly circular with a coastal road running the perimeter.
 The north coast around Manase has the best beaches and most fale accommodation.
 The east near Salelologa has the ferry terminal and practical infrastructure.
 The west and south coasts are less developed.